TheJoker4320/vision-framework/README.md

 |DistanceCalculationByVector| horizontal_field_of_view - the field of view on the horizontal axis (in degrees) <br> vertical_field_of_view - the field of view on the vertical axis (in degrees) <br> image_width - the width of the image (in pixels) <br> image_height - the height of the image (in pixels) <br> object_surface_area - the object surface area (in meters ** 2) <br> yaw_angle - the clockwise yaw angle (in degrees) in which the camera is rotated, the yaw angle is the angle around the y axis (default is 0.0) <br> pitch_angle - the clockwise pitch angle (in degrees) in which the camera is rotated, the pitch angle is the angle around the x axis (default is 0.0) <br> roll_angle - the clockwise roll angle (in degrees) in which the camera is rotated, the roll angle is the angle around the z axis (default is 0.0) <br> x_offset - the distance (in meters) in the x axis away from the center of the robot (default is 0.0) <br> y_offset - the distance (in meters) in the y axis away from the center of the robot (default is 0.0) <br> z_offset - the distance (in meters) in the z axis away from the center of the robot (default is 0.0)| float| Calculates the distance between the camera and the object across the x, y and z axises.|[distance calculation by vector calculation](https://github.com/TheJoker4320/vision-framework/blob/develop/calculations/distance_calculation_by_vector.py)|
 |TurnCalculation| field_of_view - the fov of the camera (in degrees) <br> image_width - the width of the image (in pixels) <br> real_height - the real height of the object (in meters) <br> tape_width - the tape tape width (in meters)| float| Calculate the distance of the legs of a right triangle where the direct distance is the hypotenuse, and calculate the angle needed to turn to get to the first leg's position.|[turn calculation](https://github.com/TheJoker4320/vision-framework/blob/develop/calculations/turn_calculation.py)|

-and How it look on the json file (all of the calculations above, you can delete what you do not want to use)
+And how it look on the json file (all of the calculations above, you can delete what you do not want to use)
 Example in the JSON file:

 ```python